menchelab/ISMB_ECCB_2023_Network_VR_Visualization/README.md

 This repository contains a collection of notebooks for generating VR content using the Barabasi-Albert network and expression profiles data.
 Each notebook focuses on different aspects of the VR visualization process.

+## Minimal Network Upload
+Build the dolphin friendship network as a simple example.
+The results are exported for DataDiVR upload.

+## PPI Subnetwork Selection
+The information needed for creating the PPI is downloaded form the STRING database THe PPI is created as a networkx object, with appropriate filtering for score.
+A gene list is provided and the subnetwork of genes in the gene  list and the neighbors are selected.
+Leaves in the subnetwork are filtered out.
+The results are exported for DataDiVR upload.

+## Customisable UMAP Layout
+Use the umap package to build a weighted similarity network on a dataset Try out different layouts of that network.
+The results are exported for DataDiVR upload.

+## Correlation Network
+Make a correlation network across the features in a dataset.
+Filter that network with betweenness centrality to make it sparser.
+The results are exported for DataDiVR upload.

+# Extra Notebooks

+Especially for those already familiar with network science.

 ## Basic Barabasi-Albert Network

 [Google colab notebook](https://drive.google.com/file/d/1D0ZJWeCBZnKMDbemrFh4j1_xMa0vzjxf/view?usp=sharing)